Groupwise Image Registration with Edge-Based Loss for Low-SNR Cardiac MRI: Results

 \subsection{Study III--LGE from patients}

 \tabref{rsnr}C provides the values of four image quality metrics averaged over 75 combinations of target and source images from the test dataset in Study III.
 The results for this study are consistent with those from Studies I and II, i.e., \aimed consistently outperforms other methods.
 As observed in Studies I and II, compared to \aimed, some of the competing methods experience a more marked drop in performance from 11 dB to 1 dB.
-A representative image at 6 dB in \figref{ps6} shows that \aimed is more effective in preserving small details (red arrow) and in maintaining the uniformity of the myocardial contrast.
-In contrast, \moco image is excessively grainy, while \vxmcc and, to some extent, \aimcc generate images where the myocardium is excessively dark and uneven.
+A representative image at 6 dB in \figref{ps6} shows that \aimed is more effective in preserving the shape of the lesion (top two red arrows) and in maintaining the uniformity of the myocardial contrast (bottom red arrow).
+In comparison, \moco image is excessively grainy, while \vxmcc and, to some extent, \aimcc generate images where the myocardium is excessively dark and uneven.
 Additional representative images at SNRs of 11 dB and 1 dB are shown in \figsupref{ps11} and \figsupref{ps1}, respectively, in the Supporting Information.